 Applying for a new credit card can be intimidating.
 That’s due in no small part to the fact that almost all credit card applications trigger a hard credit inquiry, which temporarily drops your credit score and stays on your credit report for two years.
 What’s worse, there’s no guarantee of approval, so you could end up hurting your score with no new card to show for it.

 Luckily, prequalified credit card offers can help you take a lot of guesswork out of the application process, allowing you to get a sense of where you stand before you apply.
-Checking for prequalified offers should give you some peace of mind and help you narrow your list as you try to find the best credit card for you, but each issuer handles prequalification a bit differently.
+Checking for prequalified offers should give you some peace of mind and help you narrow your list as you try to find the best credit card for yourself, but each issuer handles prequalification a bit differently.

 Preapproval typically results from a formal prescreening on the issuer’s side and could signal the highest approval odds an issuer can offer without pulling your credit.
-Neither offer will affect your credit score nor do they guarantee approval.
+Neither offer will affect your credit score, nor do they guarantee approval.

-3 ways to see if you prequalify for a credit card
+Three ways to see if you prequalify for a credit card

 - Prescreened offers via the mail.
 Prescreened offers show up in your mailbox because lenders are working to identify consumers who qualify for certain credit products.
-If you choose to apply for a credit card offer after receiving a prescreened offer in the mail, you’re likely to get approved, however, it is not guaranteed.
+If you choose to apply for a credit card offer after receiving a prescreened offer in the mail, you’re likely to get approved — however, it is not guaranteed.
 Be sure to make sure the offer is legitimate.
 If you don’t recognize the issuer, do some online research before applying.

 - Check to see if you are prequalified online.
 A few third-party sources, including Bankrate’s CardMatch, offer online tools for consumers to check to see if they prequalify for any offers from the site’s partners.
 Once again, there is no guarantee you will be approved once you formally apply.